jbartus/fastly-magento2-demo/README.md

   - populate the three `SIGSCI_` variables
   - validate the `gcloud` commands have the underlying values configured
 - put the read-only api token in `edgeapp/.secrets`
-- TEMPORARY/AWFUL: replace the 'FIXME' on line 140 of main.tf with your fastly cli token (same from cli)
 - cd `edgeapp`
   - `npm i`
   - `fastly compute build`